Vusal Huseynov: Parliament career

-In the 5th Azerbaijan Parliamentary Election held on 1 November 2015, Vusal Huseynov was elected an MP from the Ujar constituency No 91 for the term of 2015-2020, representing New Azerbaijan Party.
+In the 5th Azerbaijan Parliamentary Election held on 1 November 2015, Vusal Huseynov was elected an MP from the Ujar constituency No 91 for the term of 2015-2020, representing the New Azerbaijan Party.
 He became a member of two committees in the National Assembly of Azerbaijan (Milli Majlis): Legal Policies and State Structuring Committee, and Defence, Security and Combating Corruption Committee.
 Additionally, he is a member of several working group on inter-parliamentary relations with Czech Republic, United States, Georgia etc. Since 14 April 2017, Vusal Huseynov chairs newly established working group on inter-parliamentary relations between Azerbaijan and Djibouti.

 Center for Analysis of Ecenomic Reforms and Communication

-Vusal Huseynov is a member of Supervisory Board of the Center for Analysis of Economic Reforms and Communication since the establishment of the Center on 20 April 2016.
+Vusal Huseynov is a member of the Supervisory Board of the Center for Analysis of Economic Reforms and Communication since the establishment of the Center on 20 April 2016.

 State Migration Service of the Republic of Azerbaijan

 Vusal Huseynov was appointed as the Chief of State Migration of the Republic of Azerbaijan on 23 April 2018.